Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 Therefore, I am eager to embark on the journey of obtaining a Ph.D. in AI, where I can passionately delve into the intricacies of the field.
 I envision a future where AI is used ethically and responsibly, and I hope to play a significant role in shaping this positive outcome through my contributions to the field of Artificial Intelligence.

-# 📖 My Education trajectory
+# 📖 Education
 - *2023.01 - 2023.06*, Exchange Student, HKUST, Computer Science Major
 - *2021.09 - now*,  Undergraduate, Tianjin University, Artificial Intelligence Major
 - *2019.09 - 2021.06*, Undergraduate, Tianjin University, Applied Chemistry Major (Changed Major)

-# 📖 My Study Performance
+# 📖 Study Performance
 <a href='https://peterjiangdingyi.github.io/transcripts.github.io/main.html'>Click Here to Visit My Overall GPA.</a>

 Due to my first two years in Tianjin university was studying applied chemistry and after that I changed major, my transcripts contain lots of non-computer related courses.
 Therefore, I put my core GPA which just contains computer-related courses together here.